LarsEKrueger/hunter-killer/README.md

 You can change the size of the groups at any time.
 If you experience problems with drastic changes, send some killers a few steps aside with a spidertron remote.
 This will disband the group and the leader/follower ratio will stabilize.

+## Aircraft

+Some mods (e.g. Lex' Aircraft) provide air vehicles based on the spidertron prototype.
+They can be also controlled by this mod.
+As aircraft are not bound to navigate on land, a second set of pathfinding rules were created.

+This second set can be activated by naming a vehicle *Predator*.
+Be aware that naming an aircraft *Killer* will just lead to slower routes being planned, while naming a land vehicle *Predator* will get it stuck at the coast.

 ## Settings